 Hi Corbett Field is in central Tucson, located within the Gene C. Reid Park area; the Reid Park Zoo is located just beyond the left field fence, while behind the third base line there are two golf holes, each one belonging to a different 18-hole golf course, one being the Randolph North Golf Course and the other being the Dell Urich Golf Course.
 The stadium was also was used in the Hollywood movie Major League, since the Indians were the spring training occupant at the time and had the signage – the extras used in the movie were current (at the time) University of Arizona baseball players.

 Food & Beverage 3

 In the immediate area of Hi Corbett are two 18-hole golf courses, Reid Park, and Reid Park Zoo.
-This gives visitors from out of town a lot of options if they are there with their family, or looking to get out of the cold weather and play a little golf before taking in a baseball game.
+This gives visitors from out of town a lot of options if they are there with family, or looking to get out of the chilly weather and play a little golf before taking in a baseball game.

 Return on Investment 4